ashongdev/ashongdev/README.md

-# Hi, I'm Ash 👋
+# Hi, I'm Ashong 👋

-I'm an aspiring backend developer passionate about building scalable, user-focused platforms — particularly in logistics, education, and automation.
+I'm an aspiring backend developer passionate about building scalable, user-focused platforms.
 I specialize in TypeScript, React, Node.js, SQL, and modern web technologies, with a strong focus on clean architecture and product usability.

 ---